 It is important to check the employment history before proposing any changes, for example if the employee has been subject to a TUPE transfer it may be more difficult to vary their contract.

 We’re here to help

 If you believe your organisation would benefit from using the services of our HR professionals, please contact us on 0161 941 2426.
-We can save you time and give you peace of mind by reviewing your contracts and checking that all the clauses are relevant and legal.

 Get the latest updates from P3 and great advice on how your HR can be improved.